adamsilver/fdpb/01-a-registration-form.md

 ### Passphrases

 Passwords are generally short, hard to remember and easy to crack.
 Users often have to create a password with at least eight characters made up of at least one uppercase, one lowercase letter and a number.
 This micro interaction is hardly ideal.

+> Sorry but your password must contain an uppercase letter, a number, a haiku, a gang sign, a hieroglyph, and the blood of a virgin. -- Adrian Zumbrunnen

 Instead of a password, we could ask users for a passphrase[^5].
 A passphrase is a series of words such as ‘monkeysinmygarden’ (sorry, that's the first thing that comes to mind).
 They are generally easier to remember than passwords and they are more secure due to their length - passphrases must be at least 16 characters long.